DiveGearAdvice.comUpdated June 2026

 Browse All Guides

-This guide covers gear recommendations specifically for California diving conditions — the cold water, the kelp, the surge, and the unique challenges that make West Coast diving both harder and more rewarding than tropical diving.
+This guide covers gear recommendations specifically for California diving conditions -- the cold water, the kelp, the surge, and the unique challenges that make West Coast diving both harder and more rewarding than tropical diving.

 Quick Picks

-Cold water regulatorApeks XTX50$699View on Amazon →
+Cold water regulatorTop PickApeks XTX50Check Price on Amazon

-All-round finsMares Avanti Quattro+$109View on Amazon →
+All-round finsMares Avanti Quattro+Check Price on Amazon

-Current-fighting finsApeks RK3$159View on Amazon →
+Current-fighting finsApeks RK3Check Price on Amazon

-HoodFourth Element 5mm$55View on Amazon →
+HoodFourth Element 5mmCheck Price on Amazon

 California's Cold Water Reality

 Southern California water temperatures range from 55-68°F depending on season and depth.
-Northern California — Monterey, Point Lobos, Sonoma coast — runs 48-58°F. These are not wetsuit-optional temperatures.
+Northern California -- Monterey, Point Lobos, Sonoma coast -- runs 48-58°F. These are not wetsuit-optional temperatures.
 A 7mm wetsuit is the minimum standard for California diving, and many experienced divers switch to drysuits within their first year.

 The cold is not the only factor.
 California diving involves surge, current, kelp navigation, and often significant surface swims from shore entries.
 Your gear needs to handle all of these simultaneously while keeping you warm enough to think clearly and enjoy the dive.